Neilia Hunter Biden

-Neilia Hunter Biden (née Hunter; July 28, 1942 – December 18, 1972) was an American teacher and the first wife of Joe Biden, who later became the 46th president of the United States.
+Neilia Hunter Biden (née Hunter; July 28, 1942 – December 18, 1972) was an American teacher.
+Biden was also the first wife of Joe Biden, who later became the 46th president of the United States.
 She died in a car crash with their one-year-old daughter, Naomi; their two sons, Beau and Hunter, were injured but survived the incident.
 Her death occurred six weeks after her husband's election to the U.S. Senate.

 Early life and career

-Neilia Hunter was born on July 28, 1942, in Skaneateles, New York, to Louise (née Basel; 1916–1993) and Robert Hunter (1914–1991), who were Presbyterians.
-Neilia had two brothers, John and Michael (1950–2023).
+Neilia Hunter was born on July 28, 1942, in Skaneateles, New York, to Louise (née Basel) and Robert Hunter, who were Presbyterians.
+Neilia had two brothers, John and Michael.
 She attended Penn Hall, a secondary boarding school in Chambersburg, Pennsylvania.
 She was active in the school's French club, field hockey, swimming and student council.
 After secondary school, she attended Syracuse University and was a school teacher in the Syracuse City School District.
 She was an English teacher at the Bellevue School in Syracuse, New York.
 She was a first cousin of former Auburn city councilman Robert Hunter.